 Doctors may discuss the risk of long-term effects or permanent issues with a person to help them select the most suitable drugs and therapies.

-Chemotherapy helps to treat a variety of cancer types.
-Chemotherapy drugs can cause several side effects.
-Some side effects may occur during therapy and last long after it is over.
-Some side effects may occur long after treatment is over and linger.
+Chemotherapy helps treat a variety of cancer types.
+Chemotherapy drugs can cause several side effects, some of which may occur during therapy and last long after it is over.
+Some side effects may begin long after treatment is over and linger.

-Some symptoms may subside with time, and doctors can help a person manage these side effects.
-Other issues may be permanent.
-Doctors will discuss the risk of permanent complications with a person to help decide the best treatment options.
+Some symptoms may subside with time, and doctors can help a person manage them.
+Other effects may be permanent.
+Doctors will discuss the risk of permanent effects with a person to help them choose the best treatment options.